TERREMEMBER/znbase/docs/content/v1.3/manage/enterprise-edition/backup-restore.md

 showAsideToc: true
 ---

-This section will describe how to back up and restore tables using the Yugabyte Admin Console.
+This section will describe how to back up and restore tables using the ZNbase Admin Console.

 ## Create universe